aprilemorales/slider-nav/README.md

 ### Thank You

 If you made it in reading down this far, thank you for your time and consideration.
 I wanted to add some insight and some detail about my process here.
-Overall this was a fun but challanging test.
+Overall this was a fun but challenging test.
 I learned new things and I'm happy to have had the opportunity to be tested!